seblm/seblm.github.io/_posts/2012-09-16-according-to-eric-evans-we-do-it-wrong-and-he-s-right.markdown

 ---
 layout:    post
 title:     "According to Eric Evans we do it wrong and he's right"
 date:      2012-09-16 09:33:49
-category: General
+tags:      General
 noExcerpt: true
 ---